The castles of Bellinzona

 This art museum is housed in a wonderful 19th-century villa, surrounded by a small park with cedars (cedri).
 The collection consists of paintings, works on paper and sculptures, and there are temporary exhibitions from time to time as well.

-We recommend to allocate 4 hours to visit all castles on foot and to have a quick look inside, or up to a full day for an extensive look and museum visits.
+We recommend to allocate 4 hours to visit all castles on foot and to have a quick look inside.
+Plan a full day for an extensive look and museum visits.